 Extra pillow in the closet

-Empty drawers so your guests can unpack (Does that sound obvious?
-How many times did you start unpacking only to realize that the drawers are full of items your host stores in the guestroom?)
+It sounds redundant but it’s not.
+Make sure your guests can unpack (How many times did you start unpacking only to realize that the drawers are full of items your host stores in the guestroom?)

-Enough towels (Try to have matching towels, preferably all white.
-White is always the most inviting.)
+Try to have matching towels, preferably all white.
+White is always the most inviting.

-Individual mouthwash (I pick these up in Target at the travel aisle)
+Pick these up in Target at the travel aisle or here, in bulk

 Lens solution and new lens case